aegon1994/Diabetic-Retinopathy-classifier/README.md

 ### mixup and cutmix
 To make model learn key features sensitively, I used mixup and cutmix to handle images when model was trained.

-Mixup is a kind of photo mix technique, it would cut a part of photo and make up this part by same part of anthor photo. for example, there is a photo of cat, I cut the eye part of cat's photo and make it up by anothor cat's eye from different cat photo.
+Mixup is a kind of photo mix technique, it would combine two photos in specific ratio. for example, I combine a cat photo with a dog photo by 0.5 separately.

-Cutmix
+Cutmix is the other kind of photo mix technique, it would cut a part of photo and make up this part by same part of anthor photo. for example, there is a photo of cat, I cut the eye part of cat's photo and make it up by anothor cat's eye from different cat photo.